SAEON/mnemosyne/README.md

     -Verbose
 ```

+## Customizing the client
+To customize the HTML client, override the `/client` directory your own `/client` directory, that contains an `index.html` file and related static assets.
+In the case of using the Dockerfile provided in this repo, mount your website client to `/mnemosyne/client`.
 # Updating files
 Use the HTTP `POST` method instead of the HTTP `PUT` method in the examples above.
 Note that this is actually an **_upsert_** operation, where the target resource is either created if it doesn't exist, or updated if it does (assuming correct permissions).